qzhang503/proteoQ/README.md

 labeled under six 10-plex TMT experiments.
 The samples under each 10-plex TMT were fractionated by off-line, high pH reversed-phase (Hp-RP) chromatography, followed by on-line LC/MS analysis.
-The MS data were analyzed against the search engines of Mascot, MaxQuant, MSFragger or Spectrum Mill.
+The MS data were analyzed against the search engines of Mascot, MaxQuant, MSFragger, proteoM or Spectrum Mill.
 Ten percent of the PSM entries were sampled randomly from the complete data sets and stored in a companion package, `proteoQDA`.
-For simplicity, only TMT examples will be discussed whereas details of LFQ analysis can be found in the help document of `proteoQ::load_expts`.
+For simplicity, only TMT examples will be discussed in the document.
+Examples of LFQ analysis can be found in the help document of `proteoQ::load_expts`, which is another good stop for exploring `proteoQ`.

 ### 1.1 Experiment setup